julianzentenos/julianzentenos/README.md

 - I’m currently working as a research assistant with a full professor from the business school of the Universidad de Chile.
 - How to reach me: jzenteno@fen.uchile.cl
 - My CV: [CV.pdf](https://github.com/user-attachments/files/16113179/CV.pdf)

+¡Feel free to check some of my personal and academic works in my repositories!